digicatapult/vitalam-flux-infra/README.md

 Work in progress flux repo to bring up a DSCP kubernetes chain.

+## Getting started

+To get started using the dscp-flux-infra in a local kind cluster please see [here](./docs/getting-started.md).

 ## Repository structure

 For an overview of the structure of this repository please see [here](./docs/repository-structure.md)